FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/customizing.md

 ### SmoothCam Preset
 You can safely change the SmoothCam preset in this mod's MCM if you do not like the default preset.
 You can and should experiment to see which camera variant you like best.

+## Creature Profile

+Almost all of the mods added in the Creature Profile have MCMs that allow you to tweak or disable things.
+Check the MCM for your options.
+Note that some of the mods in the creature profile have very touchy MCMs that require some patience, such as Estrus Chaurus.
+Be careful and go slow when making changes to these mods.

 ## Things You Shouldn't Mess With
 The following items should not be changed.